c0c0n3/ome-smuggler/docs.src/content/design/high-level/index.md

 Wiring of Smuggler's components and third-party software.<br/>
 UML component diagram.</div>

-We should mention at this point that Smuggler comes with an off-the-shelf management and monitoring facility that you can access both over HTTP and JMX.
-It's provided by the Spring Boot Actuator component that we enabled and configured to let sys admins gather app metrics and manage the app remotely.
 There's a note at the bottom of the diagram telling you how the conceptual components map to Java packages.
 You can find a lot more about source code breakdown and dependencies in the next section.
+But before moving on, we should mention that Smuggler comes with an off-the-shelf management and monitoring facility that you can access both over HTTP and JMX.
+It's provided by the Spring Boot Actuator component that we enabled and configured to let sys admins gather app metrics and manage the app remotely.

 Codebase Essentials